json-api/json-api/format/index.md

 **MUST** interpret the missing fields as if they were included together with their current values.
 It **MUST NOT** interpret them as `null` values.

-> Note: Because the resources represented by JSON API have a list of known fields, the server *must* interpret the missing attributes in some way.
-Choosing to interpret them as `null` values would be just as arbitrary as choosing to interpret them as containing their current values, and the dominant real-world practice is to interpret such a request as a request for a partial update.

 For example, the following `PATCH` request is interpreted as a request to update only the `title` and `text` attributes of an article: